ideagw/elasticsearch-k8s/multizone/README.md

 ```
 kubectl -n es get pods -o wide
 ```
-9. Create index with 3 shards and one replica, check to ensure that the for each shard, its primary and replica are in separate zones.
+9. Create index with 3 shards and one replica, check to ensure that for each shard, its primary and replica are in separate zones.